-Genesis Energy, a prominent player in the energy sector, is headquartered in the United States and operates extensively across various regions.
-Founded in 1999, the company has established itself as a leader in the renewable energy landscape, focusing on sustainable electricity generation and innovative energy solutions.
+Genesis Energy, a prominent player in the natural gas liquids industry, is headquartered in the United States and operates extensively across key regions.
+Founded in 1999, the company has established itself as a leader in the production and distribution of natural gas liquids, including propane, butane, and ethane, catering to both residential and commercial markets.

 Part of the Sustainability team at Genesis Energy?